-For about $70 USD, we chose to stay at the Zubarah Hotel, a boutique 5 star hotel that’s rated highly by luxury-loving but budget-conscious travelers.
+For about $70 USD, we chose, however, to stay at the Zubarah Hotel, a boutique 5 star hotel that’s rated highly by luxury-loving but budget-conscious travelers.
 It was very comfortable and offered everything we needed for 7 hours of sleep.
 It’s not near the Souq, but then we weren’t going to be staying long enough in Doha to check out the Souq or have dinner there.
 (Also note: The Zubarah Hotel is a “dry” hotel – no alcohol is served.)

 We also paid about $60 USD for the hotel’s private car transportation service to and from the airport.
-(Taxis are cheaper, and we’d read they’re safe, but as this was our first visit to Qatar, we went with the less-hassle and less-stress hotel transportation offer.)
+(Taxis are cheaper, and we’d read they’re safe, but as this was our first visit to Qatar, we went with the less-stress hotel transportation offer.)

 Bottom line: Is Qatar Airways good?

 Qatar is rated the best airline in the world by Skytrax in the World Airline Awards.

 In terms of safety, Qatar (which has been flying since 2004) has never had a single plane crash and maintains a “squeaky clean safety record.”